RedTrillixGaming/MAL-English-Titles/README.md

 # MyAnimeList English Titles
-Add English titles for various Anime and Manga pages on MyAnimeList.net, whilst still displaying the Japanese titles.
+Add English titles for various Anime and Manga pages on MyAnimeList.net, whilst still displaying the Japanese titles, but keeps only the Japanese version on the history page.

 <b>Note:</b> If you are getting timed out of MAL after installation, please see the [FAQ](#faq).